-Top Careers In Healthcare That Require an Associates Degree
+Top Careers In Healthcare That Require an Associate Degree

 Physical Therapy Assistant

-This position is the third-best support job in healthcare, according to U.S. News and World Report.
+According to U.S. News and World Report, this position is the third-best support job in healthcare.
 In this role, you’ll be directly involved with the patient’s physical therapy treatment and report their progress to the supervising physical therapist.

 If you are attracted to careers in healthcare where you can develop relationships with patients, this is a great option.
 You will assist patients in their recovery after an accident or illness, and playing a part in their progress will be extremely rewarding.